kennedn/tapo-onboarding/README.md

 # Tapo-Onboarding

-Tools and notes for onboarding TP-Link Tapo cameras that use the v3 encryption method **without cloud dependency** and for **reverse-engineering** their local protocol.
+Tools and notes for onboarding TP-Link Tapo cameras that use the v3 encryption method **without cloud dependency**.
 This repo contains:

+* A `mitmproxy` addon + content view that automatically decrypts, dumps and pretty-prints Tapo traffic during interactive RE.
 * A PoC Bash client that performs the two-phase login, derives AES keys, builds a `securePassthrough` request, and decrypts the response.
-* A `mitmproxy` addon + content view that automatically decrypts and pretty-prints Tapo traffic during interactive RE.

 ---